Kapendev/joka/README.md

 1. Using `betterC` as a global `@nogc` attribute.
     This flag does more than just remove the garbage collector and adds extra checks that can sometimes be overly restrictive.
     If writing GC-free code is important and compiler assistance is really needed, then add `@nogc:` at the top of every file.
-    To reiterate, the `@nogc` attribute is just a hint to the compiler, telling it to check that called functions also carry that hint.
-    It can be helpful but not essential for writing GC-free code.

 2. Using `betterC` without the `i` flag.
     The combination `-betterC -i` works in most cases and is recommended for anyone still learning D.